gubaruch/Data-mesh-util/README.md

 All information around current or pending subscriptions is stored in DynamoDB, in table AwsDataMeshSubscriptions.
 This table is secured for only those operations which Producers or Consumer roles are allowed to execute, and stores the overall lifecycle for Subscriptions.

-under the home directory  \Data-mesh-util\test\reinvent you will find various tests that show the functionality of the Data Mesh Utility, including:

-- data\_mesh\_account\_tests.py: Tests which set up the central Data Mesh Account
-- producer\_account\_tests.py: Tests for the Producer side of data production creation and subscription access
-- consumer\_account\_tests.py: Tests for a Consumer to request access to a product and import subscription objects
-- integration.py: Full integration test showing configuration of the central mesh account, creation of a data product, request of access, and granting access for a consumer.

 ## Getting started with Event Engine